 Where can I get more information?

-Call the MotherToBaby toll-free national line at 1-866-626-6847 to find a service that may be able to provide you with information.
+Contact MotherToBaby to find a service that may be able to provide you with information.
 Some worksites have safety officers who may be able to help you learn if you are using the correct protections.
 You can also contact an industrial hygienist or occupational medicine specialist outside your place of employment; try looking for them at a local medical university.
-Industrial hygienists should be able to provide an independent assessment on ways to improve the safety of your job, if needed, and may be able to give advice on how to work with employers in implementing these changes.
-If you need to find a SDS or MSDS, most are available through the internet.
+Industrial hygienists should be able to provide an independent assessment on ways to improve the safety of your job, if needed; and may be able to give advice on how to work with employers in implementing these changes.
+If you need to find a SDS, most are available through the internet.
 If you do not have access to the internet, try your local library for internet access.

 If you are a member of a union or professional organization, you may consider talking with them or directly to your employer.
-Within these groups, there may already be negotiated rules for pregnant women that may be different than those set by the government.
-These negotiated rules for pregnant women may not be based on any known risks, but they may be stricter because of the process of previous negotiations.
+Within these groups, there might already be negotiated rules for pregnant women that can be different than those set by the government.
+These negotiated rules for pregnant women might not be based on any known risks, but they may be stricter because of the process of previous negotiations.

 The National Institute for Occupational Safety and Health (NIOSH) has a free service called Health Hazard Evaluation (HHE), which can provide you or your employer advice about health hazards that might be in your workplace and can offer tips on how to make your workplace safer.
 To learn more, visit the NIOSH website at: https://www.cdc.gov/niosh/hhe/.